 I can’t help thinking that if the positions were reversed, those of the international community who have no time for history or religion would be crying out, “You can’t allow the Arabs a lousy 26,000 sq. km. of land, when you have over a million?
 What’s the matter with you!”?

-But those who are influential, who make decisions and recommendations which affect so many peoples’ lives in the middle east and around the world, are duty bound to make their research into history, culture and religion and their thoughts on these topics public, as a preface to their suggestions.
-Then they might persuade us that they have the right answers.
+But those who are influential, who make decisions and recommendations which affect so many peoples’ lives in the middle east and around the world, are duty bound to make their research into the history, culture and religions of the Middle East and their thoughts on these topics public, as a preface to their suggestions.

 The following sources have been helpful in developing my personal view of the Arab-Israeli conflict as expressed in this and previous articles on the subject: